-Since the fall of the Soviet Uniton and the consequent crisis, known as Periodo Especial, Cuba has experienced a significant change on several levels: political, economic and social.
-Although the gol of the Castro brothers never was to establish capitalism on the island, the reforms carried out since then led eventually to a convergence with the capitalist model.
-This brought both progress as new social inequalities as well, which contradicts the fundamental socialist aim of equality.
+Since the fall of the Soviet Uniton and the consequent crisis, known as Special Period, Cuba has experienced a significant change on several levels: political, economic and social.
+Although the goal of the Castro brothers never was to establish a capitalist system on the island, the initiated reforms ultimately led to an approach to this model.
+This brought both progress as well as new social inequalities as well, which contradicts the fundamental socialist aim of equality.

-Central research questions of this project were: how is it to live on the edge of two such opposing economic systems?
-What effects does this juxtaposition have on everyday life and human emotions?
+Central questions of this project were: how is it to live on the edge of two such opposing economic systems?
+What effects does this overlapping have on the everyday life and emotions of the people?
 With Ay mija no es fácil! the artist wanted to create a portrait of change that goes beyond the official narratives and focuses on the experience of the population.
 The project offers Cubans the opportunity to present their personal perception of change.
-Through an open call in the social networks, she invited Cubans living in Berlin to take part in the formation of this portrait and become co-authors of the artwork.
-Their biographical narratives served as the basis for a series of paintings and an audio installation that was exhibited in Santiago.
-Through the anonymity of these contributions and the corresponding responsibility shift, the exhibition became a temporary platform for free speech, which is normally severely restricted in the country.
+Through an open call in the social networks, she searched for Cubans living in Berlin who wanted to participate in this portrait and become co-authors of the artwork.
+Their biographical narratives served as the basis for a series of paintings and an audio installation that was exhibited in Santiago de Cuba.
+The exhibition became a temporary platform for free speech in Cuba, normally severely restricted in the public sphere.